-Why Python Functions Print None and How to Avoid it
+Why Do Python Functions Print None?

+Python is a versatile programming language that has gained immense popularity over the years.
 One of the key features of Python is functions, which allows users to define reusable code blocks with specific functionalities.
-However, sometimes when working with functions in Python, you may notice that they return a value of None rather than the expected output.
+However, sometimes when working with functions in Python, you may notice that they return a value of None

-In this article, we will explore the reasons why Python functions print None and how this can impact your code.
-Functions that don’t return anything return None
+In this article, we will explore the reasons why Python functions print None

-In Python, functions that do not explicitly return a value automatically return None.
+In Python, functions that do not explicitly return a value automatically return None

 def print_message():